ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/middlewares.md

 }
 ```

-The `AddGraphQLServer()` method also has an optional `schemaName` argument, which becomes relevant as soon as we want to host [multiple schemas](#multiple-schemas) using a single GraphQL server.
-Most users will be able to safely ignore this argument.
+The `AddGraphQLServer()` method also has an optional `schemaName` argument, which becomes relevant as soon as we want to host multiple schemas using a single GraphQL server.
+Most users will be able to safely ignore this argument. -->

-# Middleware

-Once we have registered all of the relevant services it is time for middlewares.
-Hot Chocolate offers some extension methods on the `IEndpointRouteBuilder` allowing us to either register all GraphQL server middlewares using one call or being explicit about the middlewares we want to add.

-## MapGraphQL
+# MapGraphQL

 We can call `MapGraphQL()` on the `IEndpointRouteBuilder` in the `Configure()` method of the `Startup` class to register all of the middlewares a standard GraphQL server requires.